More about: Florence Hop-On Hop-Off Bus

 - Piazza della Libertà

-- Florence Main Station
+- Florence SMN Station

 - Corso dei Tintori, next to the Arno River

-- Torquato Tasso Square
+- Piazza Torquato Tasso

 - Porta Romana and Viale Petrarca, green areas in the south of the city